FaserF/hassio-addons/.unsupported/bt-mqtt-gateway/DOCS.md

 ## Requirements

-Please make sure that a MQTT Addon is being installed already.
+Please make sure that a MQTT App is being installed already.

 ## Support